• Skip to primary navigation

 Microphone Not Working in Microsoft Teams

-1. Select Microsoft in Microsoft Teams
+2. Select Microphone in Teams

 Open Microsoft Teams Settings